umangsbhatt/umangsbhatt.github.io/index.md

 comments: false
 ---

-I am a PhD candidate in the [Machine Learning Group](http://mlg.eng.cam.ac.uk/) at the [University of Cambridge](https://www.cam.ac.uk/), where I am supervised by [Adrian Weller](http://mlg.eng.cam.ac.uk/adrian/).
+I am a PhD candidate in the [Machine Learning Group](http://mlg.eng.cam.ac.uk/) at the [University of Cambridge](https://www.cam.ac.uk/), where I am supervised by [Adrian Weller](http://mlg.eng.cam.ac.uk/adrian/) and advised by [Richard Turner](http://cbl.eng.cam.ac.uk/Public/Turner/Members).
 My research interests lie in statistical machine learning, explainable artificial intelligence, and human-machine collaboration.

 My PhD research is funded by the [Leverhulme Center for the Future of Intelligence](http://lcfi.ac.uk/) (Trust and Transparency Initiative) with generous donations from [DeepMind](https://deepmind.com/) and [Leverhulme Trust](https://www.leverhulme.ac.uk/).
 Currently, I am a Fellow at the [Mozilla Foundation](https://foundation.mozilla.org/en/).
 Before that, I spent a year and a half as a Research Fellow at the [Partnership on AI](https://www.partnershiponai.org/).
 Starting Fall 2021, I will be at the [Alan Turing Institute](http://turing.ac.uk/) part-time as an Enrichment Student.